 Sheila Chandra is one of modern Indian music's most striking figures...
 As the singer for Great Britain's early-'80s Indian/New Wave crossover band, Monsoon, she was one of the most striking early figures of the contemporary world music scene.
 Naturally, her fame also invited intensive critiques -- how authentic was she? -- did she really know her classical music?
 Blah-blah-blah. ...Gradually shifting away from pop, and into more meditative, arty stylings, Chandra has had some brilliant triumphs, at times as a modernizing innovator and as a bridge back to tradition for her pop-oriented fans.
 Here's a quick look at her work...

-An early highwater mark for Asian/Rock crossovers.
-16-year old Sheila Chandra had the voice, and for the most part, the band had the chops.
+The lone album by this UK pop-fusion band, and an early highwater mark for Asian/Rock crossovers.
+This was the launching point for Sheila Chandra's career, and at only sixteen years of age, she definitely had the voice, while the band had the chops.
 Steve Coe's groovy British outfit stuck to a rich, swirly, sensuously harmonic sound, and their blend of East and West was far more skillful than they may be given credit for.
 Monsoon's ability to balance the propulsiveness of Western rock and the hypnotic qualities of Indian classical music was quite striking, and had more to do with drone than cliched sitar riffs.
 Although a few of the songs aren't that amazing, at least nothing sounds forced or false; the album didn't crack the UK Top 20 for nothing...

 Sheila Chandra "Out On My Own" (Caroline/Indipop, 1984)